-15.6 Absence from school
+19.9 Absence from school

-- where children do not turn up for school we will follow our schools attendance policy. - we will ensure we have more than one parent / carer contact number for each pupil. - where a student has not attended and we are unable to contact any parent or carer we will consider the matter from a safeguarding perspective. - in particular we will consider if there are any existing child protection or safeguarding concerns for the child if there are we will notify the relevant agency of the absence immediately. - We will also consider if there are any other special circumstances, for example, child or parent disability that may make it difficult for them to make contact with health or other services if they needed to, especially in times of emergency.
+- Where children do not turn up for school we will follow our school's attendance policy. - We will ensure we have more than one parent / carer contact number for each pupil. - Where a student has not attended and we are unable to contact any parent or carer we will consider the matter from a safeguarding perspective. - In particular we will consider if there are any existing child protection or safeguarding concerns for the child - if there are we will notify the relevant agency of the absence immediately. - We will also consider if there are any other special circumstances, for example, child or parent disability that may make it difficult for them to make contact with health or other services if they needed to, especially in times of emergency. - If there any concerns our school will consider making a home visit and contacting the MASH. - If there are significant concerns we will contact the police immediately.